 Yep!
 There are a few types of telematics devices available

-The black box is by far the most widely used type of telematics cover.
-Your insurer will arrange for a third-party to install a black box in your car, which uses GPS to track your driving.
+The black box is the most widely used type of telematics cover.
+Your insurer will arrange for a third party to install a black box in your car, which uses GPS to track your driving.
 ‘Black box’ might give off the impression of a large, invasive device, but it’s the size of a mobile.
 You won’t even notice it’s there.

-Similar to black box, plug-and-drive devices also use GPS technology, but rather than installing a black box; your insurer will send you a device that plugs into your car’s charging port or cigarette lighter.
-You don’t need a third-party to install it.
+Like black box, plug-and-drive devices also use GPS technology, but rather than installing a black box; your insurer will send you a device that plugs into your car’s charging port or cigarette lighter.
+You don’t need a third party to install it.

-Nowadays, some insurers offer an app you can install on your smartphone that tracks your driving in the same way, without needing to install a separate device in your car.
+Nowadays, some insurers offer an app you can install on your smartphone that tracks your driving similarly without installing a separate device in your car.